Contrast-Security-OSS/docs/content/admin/eop_maintenance/credentials/ResetSuperAdmin.md

 	```

 * Save the file and exit Notepad.
-* Enter the following command to start the Contrast service.
+* Enter the following command to start the Contrast service:

 	```
 	net start "Contrast Server"
 	```

 * Verify you are able to log in with the new password.
-* Enter the following command to stop the Contrast service.
+* Enter the following command to stop the Contrast service:

 	```
 	net stop "Contrast Server"
 	```

-* Enter the following command to edit the JVM options.
+* Enter the following command to edit the JVM options:

 	```
 	notepad contrast-server.vmoptions
 	```

-* Remove the options added in the <sup>* </sup>fifth step.
+* Remove the options added in the <sup>* </sup> fifth step.
 * Save the file and exit Notepad.
 * Exit the command prompt.
 * Start the Contrast Server service as normal (i.e., from the **Services** control panel applet).

 ## Linux

-Users on Linux should complete the following steps to reset the SuperAdmin password in the Contrast application.
+Contrast users on Linux should complete the following steps to reset the SuperAdmin password in the Contrast application.

 * Shut down Contrast Server.
-* Open a command prompt as `root` (or open a normal terminal/shell and use `sudo` or `su` to become root).
+* Open a command prompt as `root`.
+(Or open a normal terminal/shell and use `sudo` or `su` to become root).
 * Go to the *$CONTRAST_INSTALLATION* directory.
 (On most systems, this is */opt/Contrast*.)
-* Type the following command.
+* Type the following command:

 	```
 	export INSTALL4J_ADD_VM_PARAMS="$INSTALL4J_ADD_VM_PARAMS -Dreset.superadmin=true -Dsuperadmin.username=contrast_superadmin@<your.email.domain.com> -Dsuperadmin.password=<new password>”